ngxson/wllama/README.md

 Limitations:
 - To enable multi-thread, you must add `Cross-Origin-Embedder-Policy` and `Cross-Origin-Opener-Policy` headers.
 See [this discussion](https://github.com/ffmpegwasm/ffmpeg.wasm/issues/106#issuecomment-913450724) for more details.
 - No WebGL support, but maybe possible in the future
-- Max model size is 2GB, due to [size restriction of ArrayBuffer](https://stackoverflow.com/questions/17823225/do-arraybuffers-have-a-maximum-length)
+- Max file size is 2GB, due to [size restriction of ArrayBuffer](https://stackoverflow.com/questions/17823225/do-arraybuffers-have-a-maximum-length).
+If your model is bigger than 2GB, please follow the **Split model** section below.

 ## Demo and documentations